stacks-network/rendezvous/docs/chapter_7.md

 npm test
 ```

-**All tests pass!** ✅ (or so it seems...)
+**Looking good!** ✅ (or so it seems...)

 The main functions and state of the contract are now covered by tests.
 Line coverage is probably high as well.
 Looks great, right?
-But here's the thing: traditional tests only verify the examples you thought of.
+But here's the thing: example-based tests only verify the examples you thought of.
 Let's see if the contract holds up under **Rendezvous property-based testing**.

 ## Step 5: Add Rendezvous Property-Based Tests

-Rendezvous lets you test **universal properties**, not just individual examples.
+Rendezvous lets you test a broader range of inputs, not just specific examples.
 Let's see how to write your first property-based test and why it matters.

 ### Create the Test File